leocairos/omnistack11/README.md

 # Be The Hero

-'Be The Hero' project develped during the OmniStach Week 11.
+'Be The Hero' project developed during the OmniStach Week 11.

 ## Getting Started